natenka/pyneng-book-en/docs/source/book/06_control_structures/for.rst

     Out[13]: ['LIST', 'DICT', 'TUPLE']

-Expression ``for word in words: upper_words.append(word.upper())`` means "for each word in *words* list to perform actions in block **for**".
+Expression ``for word in words: upper_words.append(word.upper())`` means "for each word in ``words`` list to perform actions in block ``for``".
-Note, that *word* is name of variable that refers to different values for each iteration of the loop.
+In this case, ``word`` is the name of the variable, which refers to different values each iteration of the loop.

 .. note::
-    The `pythontutor <http://www.pythontutor.com/>`__ project can help to understand loops.
-There is a special visualization of code that allows you to see what happens at every stage of code execution, which is especially useful in first steps of learning loops.
+    The `pythontutor <http://www.pythontutor.com/>`__ project can be very helpful in understanding loops.
+    The project visualize code execution and allows you to see what happens at every stage of code execution, which is especially useful in first steps of learning loops.
     The `pythontutor <http://www.pythontutor.com/visualize.html#mode=edit>`__ allows you to upload your code, for instance, see `example above <http://www.pythontutor.com/visualize.html#code=words%20%3D%20%5B'list',%20'dict',%20'tuple'%5D%0Aupper_words%20%3D%20%5B%5D%0A%0Afor%20word%20in%20words%3A%0A%20%20%20%20upper_words.append%28word.upper%28%29%29%0A&cumulative=false&curInstr=0&heapPrimitives=nevernest&mode=display&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false>`__.

-Loop **for** can work with any sequence of elements.
-For example, list was used above and loop iterates through list elements.
-Similarly, **for** works with tuples.
+``For`` loop can work with any sequence of elements.
+For example, the above code used a list and the loop iterated over the elements of the list.
+The for loop works in a similar way with tuples.

-When working with strings **for** loop iterates through string characters, for example:
+When working with strings ``for`` loop iterates through string characters, for example:

 .. code:: python